-The GNCCF is recognised as one of the leading selling events for contemporary craft in the UK, attracting over 6000 visitors to Old Granada Studios from 6-9 October 2016
+The GNCCF is one of the leading selling events for contemporary craft in the UK, attracting over 6000 visitors to Old Granada Studios from 6-9 October 2016

-It showcases contemporary craft to buy from over 160 selected designer-makers in: ceramics, glass, jewellery, interiors and home-wares, fashion design and fashion textiles, wood, furniture, paper, silver, metal, product design, print-making and more.
-Visitors can buy or commission work directly from the makers, learning about the process, inspiration, materials and stories behind the work.
+Buy and commission outstanding contemporary craft from over 160 designer-makers selected for their excellence in: ceramics, glass, jewellery, interiors and home-wares, fashion design and fashion textiles, wood, furniture, paper, silver, metal, product design, print-making and more.
+Meet the makers to learn about the process, inspiration, materials and stories behind the work.
 And sign up to maker led workshops.

 The GNCCF is a not for profit event which champions contemporary craft and makers at all stages of their careers.
 From emerging graduates in Studio 6 to highly collectible and critically acclaimed makers in Ornament, the GNCCF is a vibrant, dynamic celebration of outstanding contemporary craft and design.

 Here's what's in store for 2016:

-- Great Northern Graduates - a selected showcase of the best new graduates to come out of the North.
+- Great Northern Graduates - a curated showcase of the best new graduates to come out of the North.